Spyware Firms in Breach of Global Sanctions

 Unless you have a cop assigned to follow each device 24/7, they're going to end up wherever anyway.

-Unlike nuclear bombs which are kind of difficult to ma
+Unlike nuclear bombs which are kind of difficult to make (and we still can't stop the tech and materials from spreading), most 'spy tech' is fairly easy to reproduce once you understand it.

+It's like trying to stop a river with a chain link fence...

 Seeing as how it's Canada they probably asked very politely.

 im sure reactions were panicked.
-(Score:2)
+(Score:3)

 --no spyware vendor, ever.